unifiedstreaming/live-demo-cmaf/known_issues.md

-# Known Issues
+## Known Issues

 * Audio tracks contain no bitrate information (affected both Interface 1/2)

-* Video tracks contain no bitrate information (affects interface 2 only)
-* CMAF subtitles (not supported in ffmpeg)
-* FFmpeg subtitle Codec ID "tx3g" now supported by Unified Origin
+* Subtitle support
+Currently FFmpeg is unable to create CMAF complient subtitle tracks.
+FFmpeg is able to generate text based subtitles in an fMP4 container.
+However these are signelled using a codec id "tx3g" which not supported by Unified Origin.

 * Timed Metadata (unable to generate dynamically/requires external tooling)
 * Unable to compile/run natively on ubuntu (av_interleaved_write_frame(): Broken
   pipe) errors